wrightmat/dnd-eberron/docs/other/The Chamber.md

 The Chamber's newest and most powerful base is in Flamekeep at the seat of the Church of the Silver Flame itself.
 One of their plants, Spindelaryx, is now the Church's Prefect of the region.

 ### Notable Members

-The Chamber is a loose alliance of dragons of all colors that share resources and aliases.
-Several members are notable.

 * Sentinel Marshal Sorgan d'Deneith is a cover shared between six dragons belonging to the Chamber.
 * Coralonyn is a great wyrm gold dragon of over 1,400 years who is said to have served alongside Galifar I at the founding of the Kingdom of Galifar.